Do Michigan Employers Have to Offer Group Health Insurance?

 Small employers and the health care tax credit in Michigan

 If you’re a small business owner offering group health insurance in Michigan, you have the opportunity to qualify for the health care tax credit.
 If you choose to offer group health insurance despite not being legally required to, then you’re in the running for this tax break.
-This credit can be up to 50% of what you’ve paid for your employees’ premiums.
+This credit can be up to 50 percent of what you’ve paid for your employees’ premiums.
 In order to benefit from this tax credit, you must:

 - have no more than 25 full-time equivalent employees